 This way if you see something dropping too close to the danger zone, you can throw it in the oven or add another sterno to bring the temperature back up to the safe zone.

-Have you checked out my post on Finger Foods yet?
+Looking for more party appetizer ideas?
 I share tips on how to serve finger foods and share my best recipes.

 Foods That Reheat Well